Oz Pearlman: Media appearances

-NBC TV (national) aired a travel show called Oz Knows in 2018, which was about Pearlman traveling to various tourist attractions and performing mentalism, and won an Emmy Award in 2019.
+NBC TV (national) aired a travel show called Oz Knows in 2018, which was about Pearlman traveling to various tourist attractions and performing mentalism.
+Oz won an Emmy Award in May 2018 for the show.
+In July 2023, Pearlman was a featured performer for ESPY Awards on ESPN.

-Pearlman was a guest on Late Night with Jimmy Fallon on April 15, 2010.
 He also made guest appearances on NBC Today Show on August 23, 2015, and in 2016, and predicted the American Super Bowl result on January 26, 2017.
-Other TV appearances include the Megyn Kelly TODAY Show, The Meredith Vieira Show, and the Rachael Ray Show.
-On September 25th Pearlman appeared as a guest on ESPN Sunday NFL countdown.